Droniu/tic-tac-toe/README.md

 This software is made for Windows, but can be opened on MacOS and Linux using Wine.

 ## Contact
-If you want to use my code or creeate a similar project - wheter it is for university or for hobby, feel free to contact me.
+If you want to use my code or create a similar project - whether it is for university or for hobby, feel free to contact me.
 I'm no expert on this, but I know the learning curve of assembly is really steep, so I can definitely help get you started.

 *Project made as a part of the "Computer Architecture 2" course organized by Wroclaw University of Science and Technology.*